 Being aware of sodium intake is important at all ages, but aiming to have next to zero is neither necessary nor reasonable.
 Nevertheless, sticking to the recommended daily sodium intake for kids can help shape your children’s taste buds in favor of less-salty foods, which may in turn lower their lifetime health risks.
 Foods eaten early in life have a big impact on taste preference, and as NIH researchers note, an excessively salty taste preference later in life is associated with the development of high blood pressure.

 Here at Nurture Life, for instance, we serve up plenty of kid-friendly favorites like those on this list, just with more mindful recipes that keep child and toddler sodium intake recommendations in mind.
-(A great example is our whole wheat Mac & Cheese with Cauliflower, which definitely won’t have the same nutritional profile as boxed grocery-store mac and cheese.)
+(A great example is our whole wheat Mac & Cheese with Hidden Butternut Squash, which definitely won’t have the same nutritional profile as boxed grocery-store mac and cheese.)

 Fresh herbs and spices like ginger, oregano and basil are wonderful flavor enhancers, adding depth to foods without affecting the development of your child’s palate.
 Similarly, a splash of acid (like balsamic vinegar or lemon juice) or a dash of heat (like cayenne or black pepper) can add a pop of flavor complexity without adding sodium.